BLAST1718/SkyBlock-Addon/README.md

 | /sb     | /sb   | Opens SkyBlock Menu |

 ## WARNING!!
-1.Make sure to restart your server (not reload) when u change a somethings on config or the plugin will not work. <br>
+1.Make sure to restart your server (not reload) when u change somethings on config or the plugin will not work. <br>
 2.Make sure to not have the same id within the same category or it will have problems. <br>

 ## Known Bugs: <br>